memetalk/memetalk/README.md

 Installing & Building
 --------------------

-1. Make sure you have a working version of python.
+1. Make sure you have a working version of python (I'm using 2.7.5).
 2. Install PyQt.
 If you use brew, you can use `brew install pyqt`.
+3. Install greenlet python library.
+3. Install python's qscintilla2 bindings.
+In debian-like system, `aptitude install python-qscintilla2`
-3. Clone `pymeta` (https://github.com/thiago-silva/pymeta.git), and install it.
+4. Clone `pymeta` (https://github.com/thiago-silva/pymeta.git), and install it.
 You may need to run `sudo easy_install .` in the `pymeta` dir after building.
-4. Run `python src/grammars/gen.py`.
+5. Run `python src/grammars/gen.py`.
-5. Success!
+6. Success!

 Running
 -------